If you don’t have it, you can’t understand it. And if you do, no explanation is necessary.

 I now realize that should have helped prepare me for the rejection letter that later arrived.
 Not asking a single question made me seem as if I wasn’t interested in attending Georgetown.
 This wasn’t the case, but how was he to know?
 I failed to take advantage of the opportunity to express my desire to do so, and it cost me admission.

 Although I had my heart set on Georgetown, I also applied to other schools.
-They all accepted me with most even offering scholarships to attend.
+Some accepted me with most even offering scholarships to attend.
 But the one school I wanted to attend more than any other had denied my admission.

 We sometimes want something we’re not meant to have.